-The American Cancer Society screening recommendations for women with average breast cancer risk are:
+According to the current screening recommendations for women with an average breast cancer risk:

-- Women between 40 to 44 years old should consider beginning annual mammograms
+- Women aged 40 to 44 should consider beginning annual mammograms.

-- Women between 45 to 54 should get annual mammograms
+- Women aged 45 to 54 should get annual mammograms.

-- Women age 55 or older should switch to mammograms every two years, or have the choice to continue annual screening.
+- Women aged 55 or older can switch to mammograms every two years or continue annual screenings.

-- Screening with magnetic resonance imaging (MRI) in addition to annual mammograms
+- Have magnetic resonance imaging (MRI) screenings in addition to annual mammograms.

 - Physical exam